epam/road-ios-framework/Documents/CodingConventions.md

 ```

 4. There should be exactly one blank line between methods in implementation file to aid in visual clarity and organization.
+5. Methods in implementation file should appear in the same order they are declared in header file.
+Private methods should be placed below all of the public methods.
-5. Whitespace should be avoided in blank lines.
+6. Whitespace should be avoided in blank lines.
 Blank line should only have new line symbol and no other invisible symbols.
-6. Avoid adding blank lines at the end of files.
+7. Avoid adding blank lines at the end of files.
-7. Implementation files should be no longer than 2000 lines.
+8. Implementation files should be no longer than 2000 lines.
 If a source file becomes very long it is hard to understand.
 Therefore long classes should usually be refactored into several individual classes that focus on a specific task.

 ### 3.1.Compiler Directives